aws-samples/k8s-cloudwatch-operator/README.md

-## Autoscaling Kubernetes services based on custom Prometheus metrics using CloudWatch Container Insights
+## Autoscaling Kubernetes deployments based on custom Prometheus metrics using CloudWatch Container Insights

 This Git repository contains software artifacts that enable autoscaling microservices deployed to an Amazon EKS cluster or a self-managed Kubernetes cluster on AWS, based on custom Prometheus metrics collected from the workloads.
 It has a custom Kubernetes controller to manage Amazon CloudWatch metric alarms that watch custom metrics data and trigger scaling actions.
 AWS Lambda is used to autoscale the microservices.